0xDarkStar/Bin-Packer/README.md

 - `--remaining`: Show only the remaining materials
 - `--storage <capacity>`: Set storage capacity (integer)
 - `--output <formats>`: Set output formats (comma-separated: `block,flow`)
+- `--createroutes`: Create routes to be followed for each material
+- `--searchradius`: Set the search radius in LY

 ### Read Text File
 ```bash